Galeria-Kaufhof/ets-documentation/docs/rules.md

 ## Naming and namespacing rules

-- The correct spelling of the long form name of ETS is `Galeria Kaufhof eShop Technology Stack`, the correct spelling of the medium form name is `eShop Technology Stack`, and the short form is `ETS`.
+- The correct spelling of the long form name of ETS is `Galeria Kaufhof eShop Technology Stack`, the correct spelling of the medium form name is `eShop Technology Stack`, and the short form is `ETS`

 - ETS Software uses the Java namespace `de.kaufhof.ets`